sandeepwastaken/sandeepshenoy.dev/README.md

-# sandeepshenoy.dev
+# Welcome to sandeepshenoy.dev!

-Open-source developer portfolio site for Sandeep shenoy
+This is my open-source developer portfolio site.

+On this site, you can discover my projects, art, and contact information.